Skip to main content

 • Possess a high school diploma or the equivalent.

 • Have English language and math proficiency sufficient to fulfill the requirements of the pharmacy technician job responsibilities, demonstrated by passing the reading comprehension and math assessments in three or fewer attempts.
 A minimum score of 70% is required for each assessment.
+These assessments will be made available to applicants AFTER they have interviewed and been accepted into the program.

 • Disclose any history of criminal and State Board of Pharmacy registration actions that may affect the student’s ability to pursue national pharmacy technician certification.